Best Orange Glazed Scone Recipe (Panera Bread Copycat)

 Storing Orange Scones

-Store scones on the counter in an airtight container upfor to 5 days, or pretend you are a bakery and wrap them individually and place them in a pretty covered cake stand.
+Store scones on the counter in an airtight container up to 5 days, or pretend you are a bakery and wrap them individually and place them in a pretty covered cake stand.
 Scones may also be frozen for 3-4 months and wrapped well.

 Frequently Asked Questions

-To check place 1 teaspoon baking powder in a cup and add 1/3 cup hot tap water.
+cup hot tap water.
 If it starts to bubble, it’s good to go.
-If not, by some new!
+If not, by new!

 The short answer is yes!
-However, baking soda is three times more potent than baking powder, so reduce to about 3/4 teaspoon of baking soda in this recipe.
+However, baking soda is three times more potent than baking powder, so reduce to about ยพ teaspoon of baking soda in this recipe.
 It also relies on acid to activate the soda; using orange juice, you should be fine.

-Other replacements might not produce as fluffy and high rise in scones, but are usable: buttermilk (would be good if you are using baking soda), evaporated or dry (reconstituted) milk, canned coconut milk or other plant based milk will work, or you could even try yogurt or even plain water
+Other replacements might not produce as fluffy and high rise in scones, but are usable: buttermilk (would be good if you are using baking soda), evaporated or dry (reconstituted) milk, canned coconut milk or other plant based milk will work, or you could even try yogurt or even plain water.

-Instead of separating the scones completely, cut through them and use the bench scraper to just barely pull the scone away from the other one, this will give structure and rise to the scone, though you may need to bake a few additional minutes.
+3. Instead of separating the scones completely, cut through them and use the bench scraper to just barely pull the scone away from the other one, this will give structure and rise to the scone, though you may need to bake a few additional minutes.

 8 Baking Tips for Making Better Scones